rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part00/README.md

 ### `jdeprscan`

 Before JDK 9, you had to recompile your source code to find out about the deprecated JDK API from the compiler modification.
-Starting JDK 9 and 10, a new static analysis tool called `jdeprscan` is now available.
+Starting JDK 9, a new static analysis tool called `jdeprscan` is now available.
 This tool performs a static analysis of class files and JAR and reports the use of deprecated APIs.

-The benefits of the jdeprscan, it's important to discover dependencies on a deprecated API before the API are removed from the JDK.
-So looks for and reports the usage of only deprecated Java SE APIs.
+The benefit of the `jdeprscan`, is that it's important to discover dependencies on a deprecated API before the APIs are removed from the JDK. `jdeprscan` looks for and reports the usage of only deprecated Java SE APIs.

 #### Running `jdeprscan`